DNSCrypt/dnscrypt-proxy/README.md

 * DNS caching, to reduce latency and improve privacy
 * Local IPv6 blocking to reduce latency on IPv4-only networks
 * Load balancing: pick a set of resolvers, dnscrypt-proxy will automatically measure and keep track of their speed, and balance the traffic across the fastest available ones.
 * Cloaking: like a `HOSTS` file on steroids, that can return preconfigured addresses for specific names, or resolve and return the IP address of other names.
-This can be used for local development as well as to enforce safe search results on Google, Yahoo and Bing.
+This can be used for local development as well as to enforce safe search results on Google, Yahoo, DuckDuckGo and Bing
 * Automatic background updates of resolvers lists
 * Can force outgoing connections to use TCP
-* Supports SOCKS proxies
 * Compatible with DNSSEC

 ## Pre-built binaries